ManiacUrgency42/writ1301.github.io/leonard.md

 ![Diagram of F1 hybrid powertrain](assets/Motor-Generator-Unit-Diagram.jpg)

 ---
-title: Fast *and* Net-Zero?
+Fast *and* Net-Zero?
 The Future F1 Powertrain
 ---

 # Can Formula 1 Be Fast *and* Net-Zero?